-linestrings(coords, y=None, z=None, indices=None, out=None, kwargs)
+linestrings(coords, y=None, z=None, indices=None, handle_nan=HandleNaN.allow, out=None, kwargs)

 Create an array of linestrings.

 This function will raise an exception if a linestring contains less than two points.

 [array_like] An array of lists of coordinate tuples (2- or 3-dimensional) or, if y is provided, an array of lists of x coordinates